Skip to content

 Allowing the candle to cure (rest) for a few days before burning would cause the soy wax and all the fragrance molecules to completely bond together.
 Cure periods can be 3-4 days and may not exceed two weeks.
 Your tests will help you determine how long it takes to reach the perfect hot toss.

-Why is candlewick drowning?
+Q: Why is candlewick drowning?

-Take a closer look at your candle container, which is always overlooked as a cure to a drowning candlewick.
+A: Take a closer look at your candle container, which is always overlooked as a cure to a drowning candlewick.
 Have you admired the wax for changing the shape of the candle jar?
 Or overfill the jar to the point that the wick and melt pool are trapped?

 The sleeve is probably too small for the candle’s diameter.
 You can equate the scale of your bowling wick to the size of your pot with printable candle-lining charts in the Simple Living Library.

-How should you fix the sinkhole of the candle?
+Q: How should you fix the sinkhole of the candle?

-When candle wax melts, it expands and then shrinks as it cools.
+A: When candle wax melts, it expands and then shrinks as it cools.
 Sinkholes develop in candles as the wax cools too quickly.
-And it prompted one of two things: you either dumped a wax of the candle into the cold candle or poured it into a warm bucket of candles.
+And it prompted one of two things: you either dumped a wax of candle into the cold candle or poured it into a warm bucket of candles.
 Otherwise, the candle wax would have been spilled too warm and couldn’t cool.

 A sinkhole emerges around or above the candlewick as this occurs.
 What is the best way to repair a sinkhole in a candle?
 Remove the skin hole with a heat tool.
 Hold the heat gun from the candle about six to eight inches, turn it around to melt the wax until it is full of the sinkhole.

-How should you remove the candle wax from the glass?
+Q: How should you remove the candle wax from the glass?

-The only way to strip candle wax from glass is to freeze it.
+A: The only way to strip candle wax from glass is to freeze it.
 Remember that as candle wax cools, it shrinks.
 Then, put a few hours in the freezer for the glass candle pot.

 With the aid of a butter knife to remove it, the wax typically comes right out as you pull it out of the fridge.
 And, if the jar is dishwasher dry, rinse it with soap and water or put it in the dishwasher.